How big unions smooth the way for Amazon worker protests

 FIGHTING UNIONS

 Amazon has resisted unionization within its workforce since its founding in 1994.
-It defeated unionizing efforts in Seattle in 2000 and in Delaware in 2014 by a wide margin.
+It defeated unionising efforts in Seattle in 2000 and in Delaware in 2014 by a wide margin.

-In recent weeks it has fired at least four workers in three states who had publicly criticized the company and were involved in organizing.
+In recent weeks it has fired at least four workers in three states who had publicly criticized the company and were involved in organising.

 Lighty said Amazon has "zero tolerance" for retaliation.
 These workers were not terminated for talking publicly about working conditions or safety, but for violating policies such as physical distancing, she said.